Permissionless-Software-Foundation/chat-web-app/README.md

 Live version: https://chat.psfoundation.cash

-**Notice**: Chat are not yet encrypted, but we are working hard on this.
+**Notice**: Chats are not yet encrypted, but we are working hard on this.

 This web-based chat app is distributed over IPFS, making it very difficult to censor or block.
 It will be end-to-end encrypted, allowing members of the